Have Winter Blues? Think Spring Blues!

 Although some claim that there can never be a true “blue” flower, gardeners and growers have worked to come as close to blue as the human eye can tell.
 Blue flowers illuminate in the sunlight and provide a striking, contrasting statement with their green foliage.
 In the spirit of planning for spring, I have highlighted some of my favorite blue flowers to try this season.

 There are endless possibilities for blue blooms this season; try planting an all-blue garden bed or nestle striking blue flowers in with other colors such as white or yellow, to cool down the color scheme.
-What is your favorite blue flower?
-Feel free to comment below!
+Happy Gardening!